The Mexican Paradox

 The American PIMA Indians live just like other Americans - fast food, junk food and little exercise and the result is a whole LOT of obesity.

-In a report presented at the 17th International Diabetes Federation congress in Mexico City, the author of a recent study, Dr. Michael P. Stern, one of the authors and head of the clinical epidemiology department at the University of Texas Health Center, reported about the results of his research.
-The study followed both Mexicans and Mexican Americans, studying their daily activity and diet and found a similar situation to the PIMA Indians.
-There is a lot of obesity among American hispanics but little to no obesity among Mexican hispanics.
+In a report presented at the 17th International Diabetes Federation congress in Mexico City, study author, Dr. Michael P. Stern, head of the clinical epidemiology department at the University of Texas Health Center, presented the results of his research which followed both Mexicans and Mexican Americans, studying their daily activity and diet.
+Stern found a similar situation to that of the PIMA Indians.
+There is a lot of obesity among American Hispanics but little to no obesity among Mexican Hispanics.

 Dr Stern commented that: